luka1164/youtube_ads_project/README.md

 1. Download the video captions (.srt) given a YouTube video URL.
 2. Prepare the captions to be analyzed.
-3. Analyze the captions, also applying machine learning.
+3. Analyze the captions applying machine learning.
 4. Return YouTube URL with time stamps.

 Creators: morffis & luka1164